Please welcome George Packer,everybody.

 People felt they weren't heard,

-uh, that their childrenwere not gonna have the future
+Uh, that their children were notgoing to have the future that--

 and that there wasno more middle class,